brianmwadime/smutchings.github.io/SketchSheets.md

 ### How to use

 To use the iPhone Sketch Sheets couldn't be simpler.
-Just download them and print them at 100% scale on A4 paper - normal or borderless.
+Just download them and print them at 100% scale on A4 or US Letter paper - normal or borderless.
 Then, find your favourite pen or pencil and get sketching.

 If you have any suggestions on how I could improve these Sketch Sheets, or you'd just like to say thanks, [pop me an email](mailto:hi@samhutchings.co) or [tweet](http://www.twitter.com/Smutchings).